A note on your oncology massage therapist.

 Yes, and we have years of experience of providing MLD (manual lymphatic drainage) massage to clients.
 Having this experience and the MLD qualification means that we know what to do to make you most comfortable during and after your session.

-If you would like to make an appointment, please feel free to use the online booking form below.
-Otherwise, we’re happy to talk first, but please do text us in the first instance on 07757 946023 and we’ll be back in touch as soon as we’re free.
+If you would like to book your appointment, please use the online booking form.
+Otherwise, we’re happy to talk first, but please text us in the first instance on 07757 946023 and we’ll be back in touch as soon as we’re free.